Love Island (2005 TV series): Big Brother competition

 The show did not always go head to head with Channel 4's Big Brother, as Big Brother aired at 9pm on Tuesdays, Saturdays and Sundays and only clashed on Mondays, Wednesdays, Thursdays and Fridays with Celebrity Love Island at 10pm.
 However, many terrestrial viewers in Wales could only watch Big Brother at a fixed 10.00pm slot every night on S4C which also broadcast the show due to many Welsh terrestrial televisions failing to receive Channel 4.
 Celebrity Love Island's audience was about half the size of that for Big Brother.

+Calum, Bianca, Shane, Sophie, Paul, Abs and Alicia went on to star in various seasons of Celebrity Big Brother, as with Love Island, Calum appeared twice.
+Calum and Bianca appeared in one season together in 2017 as did Sophie and Abs in 2013.
+Dennis and Kate appeared on CBB/BB prior to Love Island.

+When Love Island returned in 2015 on ITV2, it consistently beat Big Brother, which at this point had moved to Channel 5, in the ratings resulting in its axe in 2018, before being revived by ITV2 in 2023.

 Reception

 In a negative review of the first series for The Guardian, Charlie Brooker writes that the show is "just a rehash of I'm A Celebrity, minus the elements that made that show successful".
 Brooker criticises that the show "openly sneers" at Abi Titmuss' weight, calls Paul Danan a "bell end of considerable magnitude", jokes that the Fran Cosgrave is so little well known that "he doesn't actually exist outside shows like this" and insults the presenting of Patrick Kielty and Kelly Brook, described respectively as "a man you wish would shut up before he even starts speaking, and a woman who can scarcely talk in the first place".